Experimental Limits on Planetary Mass Primordial Black Hole Mergers

 Due to the length and energy scales involved, HFGW detection is extremely challenging.
 Most proposed sources give rise to signals with reduced amplitude at higher frequencies; a natural result when considering the energy density of higher frequency gravitational radiation.
 In addition, observable PBH signatures face further challenges when considering the signal duration.
 The rapid in-spiral phase of light PBH mergers occurs over extreme time scales, meaning the signal may only be observable in a detector's bandwidth for an incredibly brief time interval.
 This can ultimately hinder efforts to detect PBH mergers with resonant systems.
 To combat such challenges, extremely high quality factors can boost on-resonance sensitivity and extend the detector response time.
 At the same time, multiple higher-order overtone modes in the same acoustic system can be leveraged to gain further bandwidth.

 The Multi-mode acoustic gravitational wave experiment (MAGE) \cite{Campbell2023} is a resonant mass HFGW detector operating in the 5-15 MHz region.
 Utilizing two extremely low-loss cryogenic quartz bulk acoustic wave resonators \cite{Galliou2013, Goryachev2014}, this detector displays strong sensitivity to external strain fields in multiple narrow frequency bands corresponding to the overtone modes of the bulk crystal medium.
-In an initial path-finding experiment based on the same technology, significantly rare and high-energy excitations were observed \cite{Goryachev2021}.
-While it is generally accepted that the sources of these excitations are far too strong to be any sort of gravitational event \cite{Lasky2021}, further iterations on the experimental design were required to confidently exclude such signals.
+In an initial path-finding experiment based on the same technology, significantly rare and high-energy signals were observed \cite{Goryachev2021}.
+While it is generally accepted that the sources of these excitations are far too strong to be any sort of gravitational event \cite{Lasky2021, Guillem2021}, further iterations on the experimental design were required to confidently exclude such signals.

 In this work, we present the results of a first observational run of the MAGE experiment, in which no signatures of HFGWs were observed over a data collection period of 61 days.
 We utilise an optimal filtering approach to identify signals coincident with the two MAGE detectors, removing non-gravitational background signals by coincident analysis.
-The resulting observations allow for an exclusion bound to be placed on the merger rate density of planetary mass PBH binary mergers.
+The resulting observations allow for an exclusion bound to be placed on the merger rate density of planetary mass PBH binary mergers $\mathcal{R}$ which has units of events per kpc$^3$ per year.